 Directed by Ingmar Bergman, 84 minutes.

-“Life around me – the darkness, the emptiness of the house, the sunshine – everything could have some magic inside that could be, suddenly, very insecure,” said Ingmar Bergman in a conversation with Dick Cavett in 1971 about his childhood experiences.
+“Life around me – the darkness, the emptiness of the house, the sunshine – everything could have some magic inside that could be, suddenly, very insecure,” said Ingmar Bergman with Dick Cavett in 1971 about his childhood experiences.
 “Suddenly, I didn’t know if I dreamt things or if they existed.”

 Although Bergman was asked about how he burst into making films during his youth, the esteemed auteur veered to recalling what it was like to grow up in Sweden in the 1920s and its constricting social milieu.
 He went on to describe how his parents’ rigid expectations led him to revolt against them by leaving home at the age of 18 and ceasing contact with them until five years later.